Dior Holiday 2017 - Beauty Trends and Latest Makeup Collections | Chic Profile

 Hello beauties!

 You know I’m a teaser, so today I will enjoy “torturing” you with some products from Dior Holiday 2017 Collection.
-Actually this is not the main collection, but only the palettes and some of the sets that will be launched for Christmas 2017.
+Actually this is not the main collection, but only the palettes and some of the sets launching for Christmas 2017.
 I will post Dior Holiday 2017 Makeup Collection details soon.
-If you are interested in seeing more of the upcoming sets, just let me know and I shall update this post.
+If you are interested and want to see more of the upcoming sets, just let me know and I will update this post.
 There will be skincare and fragrance sets, but I just choose mostly makeup for today.

 Availability